Related articles:

 There are important differences between an academic appeal and a complaint.

-An academic appeal allows you to raise concerns over a specific academic decision or a breach in due process in making an academic decision.
-For example, you may submit an appeal against a grade for an assessment, or about the outcome of a special consideration application.
-Read the University’s information on academic appeals.
+For example, you may submit an appeal against a grade for an assessment, or a special consideration application outcome.
+Read the University’s information about appeals.

-A complaint is not the appropriate process to change or challenge your grade.
-However, serious concerns over issues with the course content, exam conditions or format, for example, can be included in a stage 1 appeal if you can clearly show how these issues impacted on your grade for the assessment.
+Serious concerns with course content, or exam conditions or format, for example, can be included in a stage 1 appeal if you can clearly show how these issues impacted your grade for the assessment.

 If you do not want to challenge your grade, but you want to raise issues, it is your right to make a complaint to the faculty or to the University via the Student Affairs Unit.

-Download this article as a Word document
+Download this article as a Word document [19KB].

-Download this article as a PDF
+Download this article as a PDF [67KB].

 Stay in touch with us